Building a website for an online design school

 Is there a limit on attending multiple courses at once?

 The test confirmed that many of the initial concerns raised by users were successfully addressed.
-Users particularly appreciated the multiple ways to communicate with advisors, instructors, and peers, and they found the course information comprehensive and well-structured.
+Users appreciated the multiple ways to communicate with advisors, instructors, and peers, and they found the course information comprehensive and well-structured.
 However, testing also revealed areas that need improvement.
-Some users struggled to locate the course modules due to unclear navigation labels, and others found the concept of previous graduates as advisors somewhat confusing.
+Some users struggled to locate the course modules because of unclear navigation labels, and others found the concept of previous graduates as advisors confusing.
 This aspect of the system needs to be reconsidered, and adjustments will be made to enhance clarity and usability.

-These insights will guide the next iteration of the design, ensuring a smoother user experience.
-The testing phase was a crucial step in identifying usability challenges, and the next stage of development will focus on refining the interface and addressing the issues that could disrupt user flow.
+These insights will guide the next iteration of the design.
+The testing phase was an important step in identifying usability challenges, and the next stage of development will focus on refining the interface and addressing the issues that could disrupt user flow.
 By incorporating user feedback, the product will continue to evolve into a more intuitive and user-friendly platform.